mojila/mojila-signal/README.md

 - **yfinance**: Yahoo Finance API for stock data
 - **pandas**: Data manipulation and analysis
 - **numpy**: Numerical computing

-## Disclaimer

-⚠️ **Important**: This tool is for educational and informational purposes only.
-It should not be considered as financial advice.
-Always do your own research and consult with financial professionals before making investment decisions.
-Past performance does not guarantee future results.

 ## RSI Technical Indicator